elf4j/elf4j/README.md

     java -Delf4j.service.provider.fqcn="elf4j.util.NoopLoggerFactory" MyApplication
     ```

-  - It is considered a setup error to have multiple providers in the classpath without a selection.
+  - It is considered a setup error to have multiple logger factory SPI implementations in the classpath without a selection.
 The elf4j facade falls back to no-op on any setup errors.

 ### Use it as the _service provider interface_ (SPI) to provide concrete log service

 To enable an independent logging framework/engine via the elf4j spec, the _service provider_ should follow instructions of Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).
 Namely, the implementation should include

-* the _provider class_ implementing the `LogServiceProvider` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html), the _service class_ implementing the `Logger` API, and their associated classes as needed
+* the _provider class_ implementing the `elf4j.spi.LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html), including the _service class_ implementing the `Logger` API, and their associated classes as needed
-* the _provider-configuration_ file, named `elf4j.spi.LoggerFactory` in the resource directory `META-INF/services`, whose content is the Fully Qualified Name of the SPI _provider class_ implementing the `LogServiceProvider` SPI interface
+* the _provider-configuration_ file, named `elf4j.spi.LoggerFactory` in the resource directory `META-INF/services`, whose content is the Fully Qualified Name of the implementing class for the `elf4j.spi.LoggerFactory` SPI interface

 ### Available logging _service providers_ of elf4j
 * A native elf4j service provider: [elf4j-provider](https://github.com/elf4j/elf4j-provider)